Skip to main content

 }

-Subscribe to work order completion for all products
+Subscribe to operation order completions for all products

-This is the payload used to subscribe to all future work order completions.
+This is the payload used to subscribe to all future operation order completions.

 Note: we use graphql aliases to rename fields so they may match any domain (e.g. externalOrderId -> order)